 - Broken Hill, Yancowinna Co., New South Wales, Australia

-This is an extremely rich and fine specimen of this very rare silver species, with superb discrete crystals, from the classic and best locality of old Broken Hill.
-This piece is solid bromian chlorargyrite with a unique coral-like form.
-The dark olive-green crystals have excellent waxy luster.
+An EXTREMELY RICH, UNUSUALLY SHAPED specimen of this very rare silver species, from the classic and best locality of old Broken Hill.
+This piece is SOLID bromian chlorargyrite, with a unique coral-like form!
+The olive-green crystals are moderately lustrous.
 This is a rare member of the group of related silver chlorides from Broken Hill, and hard to obtain today in good specimens.
-This old-time piece is certainly around 100 years old or older.
-It was purchased by the Smithsonian or their donor perhaps, from A.E.
-Foote around the turn of the 1900s.
+These were mined in the 1940s mostly (with perhaps a trickle coming out later in the 60s).
 Ex.
-Smithsonian Collection, exchanged to Dr Gary Hansen in the 1970s.
-Ex.
-Hansen Collection, 2005.
+Edwards and South Australia Museum Collections, obtained from the museum in exchange.